Britain's FTSE hits fresh one-year high, RBS slumps

 analyst at Shore Capital, said in a note.

-vote to leave the European Union, and posted a 1 percent gain in
+vote to leave the European Union, and the index is set to post a